HCPSS/schoolsites-help/_posts/2016-12-09-adding-news.md

 ## Overview

-The most robust feature on the HCPSS school sites is the ability to post news messages.

-Anything you add as a news item will always go to the news section of your site in addition to the mobile application.
+Anything you add as a news item will automatically appear in the the news section of your site as well as in the HCPSS mobile application.
 The news section can be accessed by clicking on the news tab in your site's navigation.

 Any news that you would post in your newsletter should also live on the site.